 But the horrifying nature of the Nazi’s crimes stems from how they persuaded an entire nation to become accomplices.
 Everyone in the Reich more or less accepted they were participating in genocide and did something to advance the Holocaust, meaning that even the “nice Nazis” like Klenzendorf were still… well Nazis.
 This film never goes that far in its themes, despite one allusion to concentration camp trains.
 The humor instead holds up a billboard with the line “fascism is ridiculous!” reflected by how everyone’s buffoonery is an extension of them treating anti-Semitic propaganda as common knowledge.
 It’s also how the story jumps from goofy to dark in a nanosec.
 One moment a visit from SS Captain Deertz (Stephen Merchant) is silly because everyone can’t stop heiling the other six people in the room.
 The next you’re holding your breath because we know what the stakes are for Elsa.

-I say this because, even though Jojo Rabbit’s satire isn’t deep or biting, it’s still quite funny thanks to the cast.
+I say this because, even though Jojo Rabbit’s satire isn’t deep, it’s still quite funny thanks to the cast.
 All the adult actors have free rein to ham it up- Johannsson especially during a funny dinner scene- but the standout is Roman Griffin Davis as young Jojo, another great young casting by Waititi who holds his own against the adult actors.
 Davis’ scenes with McKenzie especially stand out for having the right emotional stakes of forcing a Nazi to reject all he’s been taught.
 And, much to the disapproval of Adolf, those beliefs go out with the historical outcome of World War II.
 It’s simple but done in a manner that’s, dare I say it, kind of charming.